 To save the trend, you can download it as a PNG file in the top right corner of the graph.
 You can now add your own images to custom reports in My Reports so it’s easy to include this chart when creating a PDF report in SEMrush.

 With the Campaign Comparison graph, you can directly compare the mention trends of multiple campaigns at the same time.
 In the example of our fast food giants, you can see how each brand has received more or less mentions than the other over the past couple of months.

 As you can see with this graph, both campaigns are much different, indicating that each brand is receiving a different amount of mentions on each day.

 This chart can be exported to a PNG file to save your data and integrate into a report.

-Just below the table, you will see a list of the backlink URL along with the number of mentions associated with it.
+Just below the table, you will see a list of the URLs that have mentioned with a backlink, along with the number of mentions associated with it.
 You can click on this number where you will be brought back to the mentions report.
 The number of mentions directly relates to the proportion percentage.

-You can connect your Google Analytics account to see your referral traffic by selecting the gear icon above the top backlinks table.
+You can connect your Google Analytics account to see your referral traffic from mentions found by each URL, simply select the gear icon above the top backlinks table.